uofu-emb/rtos/labs/1.testing/README.md

 Sometimes the best way to understand how things work is to take them apart and break stuff.

-Activity:
+#### Activity:
 If you have not already done so, flash the code to your microcontroller and observe the behavior of the system.

-Delete or comment out the calls to `k_sem_take` and `k_sem_give` (make sure you have committed prior to this!).
+Delete the calls to `k_timer_status_sync` (make sure you have committed prior to this!).
 Predict what you think will happen.

 Compile your changes and flash the micontroller.
 Does the behavior match your prediction?

 Restore your previous code.
 You can use the command `git checkout src/main.c` to restore the file to the current committed version of the file.

 ## Write a test and making a change.
-"Code without tests is bad code.
-It doesn’t matter how well written it is; it doesn’t matter how pretty or object-oriented or well-encapsulated it is.
-With tests, we can change the behavior of our code quickly and verifiably.
-Without them, we really don’t know if our code is getting better or worse."

-Michael C. Feathers, Working Effectively with Legacy Code

 Before we make a change, we should write some tests.
 Manual testing can be fast, but has the issue of repeatability and time to test.
 Once the system grows in size, manually testing system becomes infeasible.

 ### Manual testing - quality assurance
 Manual testing is still a valuable tool available to you, but needs to be approached systematically.
 Software teams often include team members doing quality assurance (QA).
 This umbrella term encompasses a wide range of techniques and activities.
 For this exercise, we will develop a __regression test__.
 The purpose is to verify that a change to the system does not affect previous expected behavior.

 Tests need to be repeatable.
-They also need to be documented so that new members of the team can .
+They also need to be documented so that new members of the team can follow them.
 Documenting the expected behavior of the system also provides a record for those making changes to understand how the system works.

 Let's develop a testing plan.
 The testing plan should have three sections:
 1. How to set up the test scenario.